Icinga/icingaweb2-module-graphite/doc/02-Installation.md

 ## Setup the Graphite Module

-Just extract/clone [this module](https://github.com/Icinga/icingaweb2-module-graphite) to a `graphite` subfolder in your Icinga Web 2 module path and enable it in the frontend.
+Just extract/clone [this module](https://github.com/Icinga/icingaweb2-module-graphite) to a `graphite` subfolder in your Icinga Web 2 module path (for example like running this command in your module path to install the latest release of the graphite module):

+    # mkdir graphite && cd graphite && \
+	curl -L $(curl -s https://api.github.com/repos/Icinga/icingaweb2-module-graphite/releases/latest | jq -r ".tarball_url") | tar xz --strip=1

+> **Note:**
+>
+> This requires the binaries `curl`, `jq` and `tar`.

+Enable the graphite module in the frontend.
 (*Configuration* > *Modules* > *graphite* > *enable*)

 > **Note:**